 This recognition program seeks to highlight the tremendous achievements of Citrus County’s finest graduating seniors.
 All nominees receive scholarships funded by the generous support of donors including CCEF.

 The Citrus County Education Foundation proudly supports several scholarships available to graduating seniors in Citrus County each year.
-For more information on scholarships available, click here.
+For more information on scholarships available, click the “Scholarships” link at the top of the page.

 Supplemental Program Funding